flybotix/highfrequencyrobots/README.md

          - Creates 1 table per registered Codex enumeration
          - Writes the codex metadata to their respective fields.
          - Loops through the enumeration's values and writes each to the field corresponding to enueration.name()
+         - Should be compatible with any NetworkTables "viewer", though this hasn't yet been tested
          - NOTE - of all available protocols, this is the only one that cannot handle a `null` element value.
      - Passthrough (WIP)
          - Uses a basic listener/update interface